-There is great number of versions in the series (including one in rose gold PVD coating) but, to my taste, the one in pure 316L stainless steel with black dial and black leather strap is the most adequate choice.
+There is a great number of versions in the series (including one in rose gold PVD coating) but, to my taste, the one in pure 316L stainless steel with black dial and black leather strap is the most adequate choice.
 From where I stand, the finish gives you the most balanced exterior that nicely matches the timekeeper’s -slightly above the market- retail price.

 In pure steel, the Epos 3403 OH doesn’t pretend to be more expensive than it actually is although with its restrained, no-nonsense design it must look absolutely great with formal attire.

-Yes, the engravings on its bridges look rather crude and I highly doubt that an experienced watch snob may be fooled by the overall appearance of the timekeeper, but, well, that’s an affordable watch, after all.
-You can’t expect it have the level of decoration that the stunning Grieb & Benzinger hand-made skeletons can be proud of, can you?
+Yes, the engravings on its bridges look rather crude and I highly doubt that an experienced snob may be fooled by the overall appearance, but, well, that’s an affordable watch, after all.
+You can’t expect it to have the level of decoration that the stunning Grieb & Benzinger hand-made skeletons can be proud of, can you?